ahmadgee02/GAMA/README.md

-# 🤖 GAMA: Generative Agents for Multi-agent Autoformalization
+# 🪄 MAGiF: Mulit-Agent Generative Formalization

+(formerly GAMA)

 A Python and Prolog-based simulator that enables users to create, simulate, and analyze strategic interactions using autoformalizing agents.
 The project supports game-theoric experiments and includes tools for validating autoformalized Prolog programs.
 Currently, it supports 2x2 simultaneous-move games, but its modular architecture allows for extensions to other types of games.

 <p align="center">
   <img src="assets/gama.png" width="600">